-____ Monitored anesthesia: mild to heavy sedation without a breathing tube.
+Monitored anesthesia: Mild to heavy sedation without a breathing tube.

-____ General anesthesia: unconscious with a breathing tube.
+General anesthesia: Unconscious with a breathing tube.

-For your safety, someone (age 16 or older) should stay with you today and tonight.
+For your safety, someone (age 16 or older) is required to stay with you today and tonight.
 You may feel sleepy for the next 12 to 24 hours from the medicines you got during and after surgery.
 Rest and relax for the next 12 hours.
 If you had a breathing tube, you may have a mild sore throat for the next 24 hours.
 Call if the sore throat is severe or does not go away.

 For 24 Hours After Anesthesia

-• Don’t drive, operate machinery or power tools.
+• Don’t drive, operate machinery or power tools

-• Don’t drink alcohol.
+• Don’t drink alcohol

-• Only take approved medicine.
+• Only take approved medicine

-• Don’t make any important decisions or sign important papers.
-Follow your doctor’s advice about activity.
-Be careful when you sit or stand up after being in bed for a long time.
-You may become dizzy if you sit or stand too quickly.
+• Be careful when you sit or stand up after being in bed for a long time (you may become dizzy if you sit or stand too quickly)

 Eating and Drinking